Owling797/FSE_final_project/README.md

-# Prject Smoker Classifier
+# Smoker Classifier

-# Smoking persons classification using pretrained ResNet50
+Smoking persons classification using pretrained ResNet50

 ## Overview
 This project uses a pretrained ResNet model to classify images of smokers.